itsamrit/DSA/Recursion and Dp/Readme.md

 ✅✅1d or 2d dp is determined by no of variable parameters in void dfs(....)

 ✅✅Count of all incresing(length not specified) can be done using memoization but count of longest (length fixed) can be done using tabulation only.

+✅✅Backtracking is done same way in both memoization & tabulation.
+First run dp & then run another loop to backtrack the dp vector.

+eg: In memoization: dfs(nums,dp);   while(..)loop for backtracking.

+In tabulation : for(for(..)  while(..) loop for backtracking

 ✔✔ If not asked to print all recursion can be converted to dp